PENG Clinical Update Course 2017

 - Have you identified differences between your practice and those of your colleagues and would like to know the latest evidence?

-- Are you interested in improving your critical appraisal skills to improve your understanding of research papers and develop your clinical practice or formulate policies and procedures in your Trust?
+- Are you interested in improving your critical appraisal skills to improve your understanding of the literature and develop your clinical practice or formulate policies and procedures in your Trust?

 - Do you want to develop your anthropometric skills to perform a through nutritional assessment?